The AS it is: Patient Voice & Patient Choice campaign launched on 2 November 2016 in the Houses of Parliament.

 Write to the Secretary of State for Health asking for proper publicity, dissemination and implementation of the NICE Clinical Guidelines for Spondyloarthritis.

 What NASS is doing to reduce the delay in diagnosis?

 NASS has been working with partners to educate GPs, physiotherapists, osteopaths and chiropractors since 2012.

-Later in 2016 will see the launch of two new online training modules for GPs in conjunction with the Royal College of GPs on diagnosis and management of AS.
+In 2017 we launched two new online training modules for GPs in conjunction with the Royal College of GPs on diagnosis and management of AS.

 What NASS is doing to support care plans